KimGyunYeop/Unit_Initalize_and_Weight_Activation/README.md

 # Unit_Initalize_and_Weight_Activation

-This repository is experiment code of {paper_name}
+This repository is experiment code of "How to Insert Additional Layer Between Middle Layer of Pre-Trained Model"

 ## Usage
 Detailed hyperparameters of each experiment are found in parse_args() at utils.py